A Publicists Ultimate Guide to Strategic Media Relations 101

 - Media Relations etiquette

 PLUS learn how to answer questions from a reporter to increase your response rate.

 What is Media Relations?

-Media relations is the specific practice of handling media requests with the press, while public relations refers to the management of a company’s relationship with the public and all external stakeholders.
-A Director Of Media Relations is responsible for all contact with the press on any earned media opportunities.
+Media relations is defined as the specific practice of handling media requests with the press, while public relations refers to the management of a company’s relationship with the public and all external stakeholders.
+A Director of Media Relations is responsible for all contact with the press on any and all earned media opportunities.

 What is the difference between public relations and media relations?